Pensions Schemes Bill and Section 37 Update

 A smart move before the rules change

-- Employee wellbeing: More take-home pay and stronger pensions help support employee financial wellbeing.
+2. Employee wellbeing: More take-home pay and a better pension helps support employee financial wellbeing.

 While the cost saving benefits of salary sacrifice are enticing, there are a few things you need to consider.